 Whatever the forex brokers tell you, never open a “standard account” with less than $2,000 or a “mini account” with less than $250.

 Don’t put yourself in a position to fail.
-Before opening a standard account, I recommend that you have at least $100,000 in trading capital, $1,000 for a micro account, and $10,000 for a mini account.
+Before opening a standard account, I recommend having at least $100,000 in trading capital, $1,000 for a micro account, and $10,000 for a mini account.

-Of course, only open an account if you are consistently good.
-If you have less than $1,000, just open a demo account and stick with it until you have the money to open a micro account.
+If you have less than $1,000, open a demo account and stick with it until you have the money to open a micro account.